Terms and Conditions

 19. INSURANCE MEDIATION WORK

 The Law Society is a designated professional body for the purposes of the Financial Services and Markets Act 2000.
 The Solicitors Regulation Authority is the independent regulatory arm of the Law Society.
 The Legal Ombudsman deals with complaints against case-workers.
-If you are unhappy with any insurance advice you should raise your concerns with either of those bodies.
+If you unhappy with any insurance advice you should raise your concerns with either of those bodies.

 20. STATUS